 |Race and Ethnic Relations|

-1 These courses must be taken at TIU to fulfill this requirement.
+These courses must be taken at TIU to fulfill the requirement.

 Because of the integrated nature of the courses in each major and the elements that are built across the curriculum, students must take from Trinity a majority of the courses that constitute the major.

 Trinity College offers the following certificates for non-degree-seeking students.

 |BI 111||Understanding the New Testament||3|

 |Foundations of Christian Thinking and Living|

 Any BI/BRS elective

 |CM 201||Survey of Christian Education||3|